Disney's Animal Kingdom Villas: Resort

 Disney's Animal Kingdom Villas – Kidani Village is an African lodge-style resort with accommodations that include kitchenettes, or kitchens, and multi-bedroom units.
 The location features a 21-acre wildlife preserve.
 Both the Jambo House and Kidani Village have smaller animal habitats that host unique and exotic animals.

 The lobby and the villas of Kidani Village extend outwards in a manner meant to resemble the curlicue shape of a water buffalo's horns.
 Kidani Village itself is a five-story "E"-shaped building.
 It includes 324 units ranging from studios to 3-bedrooms, as well as an Indian-African Fusion table service restaurant.
 Inner and outer architecture and decorations are African-inspired, including some indigenous African shrubs and grasses.

 Dining

 The Animal Kingdom Lodge has three primary dining locations, all featuring African and American cuisine.
-Sanaa is located at Kidani Village.
-Jiko, The Cooking Place and Boma - Flavors of Africa are located at Jambo House.
+Sanaa is located at Kidani Village offering quick-service breakfast and table-service lunch and dinner.
+At Jambo House, Jiko, The Cooking Place offers table service dinner, and Boma - Flavors of Africa is a buffet restaurant.
 Counter-service offerings are also available at Jambo House at The Mara.
 Drinks and lighter snacks are available at various pool bars and the Kidani Village lobby.